7 things you need to know to enjoy Japanese VTuber streaming (Not 7 Yet)

 2: “Sensitive” is the same meaning as “lewd” in the JP VTuber community, and the reason why

-When Japanese VTubers say “sensitive” in their streaming, most of the time they mean “lewd”.
+When Japanese VTubers say “sensitive(センシティブ)” in their streaming, they mostly mean “lewd”.

-There is a theory that the reason for this is related to Twitter’s warning messages.
-Twitter is a popular social media in Japan, not only among VTubers and their fans.
-Most of the content judged as “sensitive” on the Japanese Twitter scene are lewd illustrations and photos, and thus the image of “sensitive” = “lewd” has taken root in Japan.
+There is a theory that the reason for this is related to warning messages of X (formerly Twitter).
+X is a popular social media in Japan, not only among VTubers and their fans.
+Most of the content judged as “sensitive” on the Japanese X scene are lewd illustrations and photos, and thus the image of “sensitive” = “lewd” has taken root in Japan.

 There is also a theory that Japanese people confuse “sensitive” and “sensual” because many of them are not good at English.